Professor Sir David Cannadine FBA

 In this compelling volume David Cannadine preserves the memory of this powerful figure in a thoroughly researched biography that draws from a wealth of Trevelyan's own writings and the recollections of those who knew him.

-The British Academy 10-Minute Talks: Art historian, professor, writer, spy – the extraordinary story of Anthony Blunt
+10-Minute Talks: Art historian, professor, writer, spy – the extraordinary story of Anthony Blunt

-In this talk, President of the British Academy David Cannadine discusses the life and unmasking of distinguished art historian Anthony Blunt as a former Soviet spy.
+President of the British Academy David Cannadine discusses the life and unmasking of distinguished art historian Anthony Blunt as a former Soviet spy.